-Prior to the completion of this offering, we expect to adopt a change in control plan providing certain of our executive officers with certain severance and change in control benefits.
+We have adopted a change in control plan providing certain of our executive officers with certain severance and change in control benefits.
 See "Executive Compensation - Potential Payments upon Termination or Change in Control" for additional information regarding this plan.

 As a managing director of Hummer Winblad Venture Partners, one of our directors, Mr. Kertzman, has an indirect ownership interest in Birst, Inc., or Birst.
 In 2012, we incurred \$0.5 million of expense for data warehousing services rendered to us by Birst.
-In the nine months ended September 30, 2013, we incurred \$0.3 million of expense for data warehousing services rendered to us by Birst.
+In the year ended December 31, 2013, we incurred \$0.3 million of expense for data warehousing services rendered to us by Birst.